distributed-text-services/specifications/Navigation-Endpoint.md

       {"dts:ref": "3.2"}
     ],
     "dts:passage": "/dts/api/documents/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc{&ref}{&start}{&end}",
-    "dts:parent": "/api/dts/navigation/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc"
+    "dts:parent": {"@type": "Resource", "@dts:ref": "/api/dts/navigation/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc"}
 }
 ```

-### Passage References as children of a Passage
+### Example 3: Requesting children of one top-level structural division of a Resource

-The client wants to retrieve a list of passage identifiers that are part of the textual Resource identified by *urn:cts:greekLit:tlg0012.tlg001.opp-grc5* and its passage `1`.
+The client wants to retrieve a list of passage identifiers that are children of the textual Resource identified by *urn:cts:greekLit:tlg0012.tlg001.opp-grc5* and its division `1`.
+Since the specified reference, the point from which the descendants are viewed, is at the top level of the structural hierarchy, the parent in the return value is still the document as a whole.

 #### Example of url :